SHC-ASTRA/roverBasestation/README.md

 Generate an SSH key for use with GitHub:

 > [!TIP]
-> Ensure you replace the example Email with the Email associated
-> with your github account.
+> Ensure you replace the example email with one associated with your GitHub account.

 ```bash
 ssh-keygen -t ed25519 -C "YOUR_EMAIL_HERE@example.com"  -f ~/.ssh/github
 ```

 > [!NOTE]
 > This command requests a passphrase for the key.
-This is unnecessary for most users,
+This is unnecessary for our
-> and can be skipped by pressing enter twice after running it.
+> use case, and can be skipped by pressing enter twice after running it.

 Tell SSH to use your key for github.com: